 Selection and Appointment of New Directors

-Candidates for the Board are considered and selected by reference to a number of factors which include, but are not limited to, their relevant experience and achievements, compatibility with other Board members, credibility within New Century’s scope of activities, and intellectual and physical ability to undertake Board duties and responsibilities.
+Candidates for the Board are considered and selected by reference to a number of factors which include, but are not limited to, their relevant experience and achievements, compatibility with other Board members, credibility within New Century Resources scope of activities, and intellectual and physical ability to undertake Board duties and responsibilities.
 Directors are initially appointed by the full Board, subject to election by shareholders at the next general meeting.

-Risk recognition and management are viewed by New Century as integral to the Company’s objectives of creating and maintaining shareholder value, and the successful execution of the Company’s mineral exploration and development.
+Risk recognition and management are viewed by New Century Resources as integral to the Company’s objectives of creating and maintaining shareholder value, and the successful execution of the Company’s mineral exploration and development.

-New Century recognises that directors, officers and employees may hold securities in New Century and that most investors are encouraged by these holdings.
+New Century Resources recognises that directors, officers and employees may hold securities in New Century Resources and that most investors are encouraged by these holdings.
 It is the responsibility of the individual director, officer or employee to ensure that any trading by the director, officer or employee complies with the Corporations Act 2001, the ASX Listing Rules and Company Policy.

-Director, Officer, Employee or Potential Insider (including such parties as advisors and consultants who have access to, or are involved with confidential information ) includes a director, officer or employee of New Century, the director’s, officer’s or employee’s immediate family (includes a person or persons under the control or influence of the director, officer or employee) and related entities controlled by the director, officer or employee or members of the immediate family.
+Director, Officer, Employee or Potential Insider (including such parties as advisors and consultants who have access to, or are involved with confidential information ) includes a director, officer or employee of New Century Resources, the director’s, officer’s or employee’s immediate family (includes a person or persons under the control or influence of the director, officer or employee) and related entities controlled by the director, officer or employee or members of the immediate family.

 A breach of this policy may lead to disciplinary action.
 It may also be a breach of the law.